LSVT® BIG Program for Parkinson’s Therapy

 Parkinson’s is a neurological disease that affects the quality and amplitude of a person’s movements, speech, and swallowing.
 Tremors, rigidity, slow movement (bradykinesia), poor balance and difficulty walking are all also associated with Parkinson’s disease.
 For patients with Parkinson’s, everyday tasks like walking and speaking can be overwhelmingly difficult.
 Many patients feel isolated as a result.

-At Bon Secours In Motion, our physical therapy clinic at DePaul Medical Center is introducing a new non-invasive treatment program for Parkinson’s patients struggling with the activities of daily living.
+At Bon Secours In Motion we offer a new non-invasive treatment program for Parkinson’s patients struggling with the activities of daily living.
 We retrain movements to make them bigger so that daily tasks, like walking, are easier.
 The goal of the program is to help these patients perform their activities of daily living with greater ease.

 According to LSVT® BIG research, individuals with Parkinson’s disease should not wait until they begin to experience disability, impaired function or loss of balance before they begin to exercise.
 LSVT® BIG techniques include intensive physical and occupational therapy focused on training individuals to self monitor for better movement.